vitorstabile/projects-design-basics/README.md

 <div align="center"><img src="img/chapter5/conceptual-model-instance-example-w1459-h688.jpg" width=300 height=300><br><sub>Fig 22 - The Example Domain Model</sub></div>

 # Usage <a name="usage"></a>

 Using this like a bibliography if you want to remember project design concepts.
-For more information, use this [PDF][pdf-url]
+For more information, use this [PDF][pdf-url].

 # Contributors <a name="contributors"></a>